This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

-Shortly after moving in, I experimented with painted kitchen countertops.
+Shortly after moving in, I experimented with countertop paint in my kitchen.
 See step by step what this $20 product looks like, get the DIY tutorial, and see what it looks like now!

 Yep… I’m not even going to try to make a pun about this.
 I painted my kitchen countertops this weekend.

 If you haven’t been reading this blog long, you may not remember my kitchen story from when we first moved in.
 Long story really short: Ewww.
 The kitchen ceiling was orange from years of smoke damage; the floor was yellowed linoleum.
 The fridge was filthy and I found one of those lovely fingernails you’ve heard me whine so much about.
 And the countertops were caked on with so much grease and dust we had to use oven cleaner to remove it.
 I think I make a pretty good case for why someone would want to paint everything just for the sake of freshening up the place rather than waiting on the true demo and remodeling to begin.